-We are delighted to announce the £100,000 appeal to make the cylinder block for new Gresley class P2 No. 2007 Prince of Wales has reached its 100 member target.
-If the project is to remain on schedule to complete No. 2007 by 2021 we need to order the cylinder block in 2018.
+If the project is to remain on schedule to complete No. 2007 within three years, we need to order the cylinder block in 2019.
 The A1 Steam Locomotive Trust therefore set itself the challenge of raising £100,000 through The Cylinder Club from 100 supporters each donating £1,000 (plus Gift Aid) to the project in up to eight payments of £125 by standing order.

 In return for supporting this appeal, special benefits for members of The Cylinder Club included:

 - Opportunity to buy ticket (seat already reserved) on one of the first trains hauled by No. 2007 Prince of Wales

 - Reasonable access to No. 2007 at all times

 - Opportunity to buy exclusive Cylinder Club badge

 - Opportunity to join one of the teams building No. 2007

 - First choice of other components to sponsor